Regions

 Is Walking Good For Back Pain?

-Article by Erin Hickey Is Walking Good For Back Pain?
+Article by Erin Runge Is Walking Good For Back Pain?
 With an acute onset of low back pain, you can make the easy mistake of thinking that you just need to rest to ensure the pain does not worsen or cause any damage.
 The latest research highlights that the back responds best to gentle movement, particularly in the early stages compared to prolonged, sustained positions.
-Early aerobic exercise for an acute onset of low back pain can result in a better outcome with...
+Early aerobic exercise for an acute onset of low back pain can result in a better outcome with a...

 Read more...